 SEP IRAs allow you to make tax-deferred, tax-deductible contributions of up to 25 percent of each employee's compensation (with annual maximum limits).
 Individuals only pay taxes when they withdraw money during retirement.
 If you are self-employed, you are considered an employer and an employee, allowing you to contribute to your own plan.
 Unlike Traditional and Roth IRAs that have a contribution deadline, the deadline for establishing and contributing to a SEP IRA is the filing deadline for the employer’s tax return.

-To establish a SIMPLE IRA, your business cannot have any other retirement plans offered, must have 100 employees or less, and must establish the plan by October 1 for the tax year to which you want your qualifying contributions to apply.
+Self-Directed IRA rules state that in order to establish a SIMPLE IRA, your business cannot have any other retirement plans offered, must have 100 employees or less, and must establish the plan by October 1 for the tax year to which you want your qualifying contributions to apply.
 Beyond that, it’s simple and relatively inexpensive to establish a SIMPLE IRA plan.
 Contributions are tax-deferred, meaning you can deduct them.
 Individuals only pay taxes once they withdraw from their accounts.

 With a SIMPLE IRA, employees can make salary reduction contributions.
 As the employer, you must either match these contributions dollar for dollar up to 3 percent of the employee’s compensation or make non-elective contributions of 2 percent of the employee’s compensation, whether they make contributions or not.
 Self-employed individuals count as the employer and employee.